akarlovskaya/react-moviedb/README.md

 About the App

-- Custom Hook (useHomeFetch)
+- Custom hook for Home Page (useHomeFetch)
 - Styled with Styled-components
+- Routing with React Router
+- BreadCrumbs
+- Validate Props with PropTypes
-- React-router
+- SessionStorage